simonrus/about/notes/learning/notes/Active-2020-07-06-PGM-Tutorial-p3-w2.md

 all possible $$X_n$$ or some prior distribution

-So, the trick here is to use conditional distrubution
+So, the trick here is to use conditional distribution
 ![full graph](https://simonrus.github.io/about/assets/img/2020-07_PGM_p2_week2_drawing4.inkscape.svg "Graph"){:height="50%" width="50%"}

 In this case, Clique tree would contain only 2 cliques